secretstartups/handbook/content/handbook/support/workflows/assigned-support-engineer/emergencies.md

 Regardless of when it comes in, the [DRI](/handbook/people-group/directly-responsible-individuals/) for the emergency continues to be the on-call Support Engineer.
-Their only process change is that they should **notify the ASE of it**.
+Their only process change is that they should **notify the ASE when their account submits an emergency**.
 This can be done by pinging the ASE's Slack handle in the Slack thread where the emergency is being discussed.